eske4/ArchSwiftSetup/README.md

 Please ensure that you are running this script with superuser privileges, as some packages may require elevated permissions for installation.

-Enjoy your streamlined package installation process with **ArchSwiftSetup**!